 Industrial cybersecurity developed into a board-level topic.
 Security is becoming a priority in industrial IT and Operational Technology (OT) as connectivity to external networks grow and attacks on Operational Technology increase.
 Many companies are still not aware of the threats that cyberattacks pose to their OT assets.
 Moreover, their measures for cybersecurity are usually not tailored to operational technology.

-As the segregated worlds of Information Technology and Operational Technology rapidly converge, organizations are facing critical questions about their security investments in regard to Industrial Control Systems (ICS) and Supervisory Control and Data Acquisition (SCADA) systems.
+As the segregated worlds of Information Technology (IT) and Operational Technology (OT) rapidly converge, organisations are facing critical questions about their security investments in regard to Industrial Control Systems (ICS) and Supervisory Control and Data Acquisition (SCADA) systems.

 What is OT Security?